Not a Member?

 As the dose is increased during initial titration to doses above 150 mg per day, instruct patients to take WELLBUTRIN SR in 2 divided doses, preferably with at least 8 hours between successive doses, to minimize the risk of seizures.

-Concomitant Medications: Counsel patients to notify their healthcare provider if they are taking or plan to take any prescription or over‑the‑counter drugs because WELLBUTRIN SR Sustained-Release Tablets and other drugs may affect each others’ metabolisms.
+Counsel patients to notify their healthcare provider if they are taking or plan to take any prescription or over‑the‑counter drugs because WELLBUTRIN SR sustained-release tablets and other drugs may affect each others’ metabolisms.

-WELLBUTRIN, WELLBUTRIN SR, WELLBUTRIN XL, and ZYBAN are registered trademarks of the GlaxoSmithKline group of companies.
-The other brands listed are trademarks of their respective owners and are not trademarks of the GlaxoSmithKline group of companies.
-The makers of these brands are not affiliated with and do not endorse the GlaxoSmithKline group of companies or its products.
+WELLBUTRIN, WELLBUTRIN SR, WELLBUTRIN XL, and ZYBAN are registered trademarks of the GSK group of companies.
+The other brands listed are trademarks of their respective owners and are not trademarks of the GSK group of companies.
+The makers of these brands are not affiliated with and do not endorse the GSK group of companies or its products.

 Research Triangle Park, NC 27709